Affordable Apartment Primer

 EMPOWERING NYC TENANTS

 Landlord& Building Ratings.
 Want to see how your past, present, or prospective landlord rates according to official city data?
-Rentlogic is a new online tool (still in beta) that empowers tenants with data collected by NYC government on each landlord and building.
+Rentlogic is a new online tool that empowers tenants with data collected by NYC government on each landlord and building.
 Properties are still being added, and you can help by writing a review.
 We’d especially like to see our community adding reviews to Rentlogic mentioning veteran-specific housing issues like HUD-VASH, GI Bill, and VA disability/pension acceptance.

 Using 311.
 All New Yorkers can call 311 for information and to register complaints, and we advise callers to record the confirmation number(s) given to them by the 311 operator they speak with as documentation for further action.